sumnerevans/sumnerevans.com/content/reflections-on-the-obamacare-marketplaces-arent-in-a-death-spiral.md

 > to help pay for their plans

 -   To say that ObamaCare does not create entitlements is denying the facts.
-Obamacare creates a new entitlement: healthcare and subsidises the market to ensure that everyone receives it.
+Obamacare creates a new entitlement: healthcare; and subsidises the market to ensure that everyone receives it.
 -   I note people on the Left calling healthcare a right.
 I think this comes from a fundamental disagreement on the definition of *right*.